What Makes Fraser Island Good for Families

 Whale Watching from Hervey Bay (seasonal)

 Hervey Bay's humpback whale encounters are one of Queensland's most reliable wildlife experiences.
 The whales rest in the bay's sheltered waters during their southward migration, often coming within 50–100 metres of the boat.
-No experience is required — the guides know where the whales are, and the boats are designed for passenger viewing with bow observation areas and underwater microphones.
+No experience is required, the guides know where the whales are, and the boats are designed for passenger viewing with bow observation areas and underwater microphones.
 For families with younger children who might find the full Fraser Island day tour intense, the whale watching cruise makes a perfect complement or alternative.

-Book through: Browse Hervey Bay Whale Watching Cruises →
+Browse Hervey Bay Whale Watching Cruises →

 Practical Planning for Families